Chronic granulomatous disease

 - Prenatal testing.
 Doctors may conduct prenatal testing to diagnose CGD if one of your children already has been diagnosed with CGD.

-Treatment for chronic granulomatous disease (CGD) is aimed at helping you avoid infections and manage your condition.
+Treatment for CGD is aimed at helping you avoid infections and manage your condition.
 Treatments may include:

 - Interferon-gamma.
 You may have interferon-gamma injections periodically, which may help boost cells in your immune system to fight infections.

 - Stem cell transplantation.
 In some cases, a stem cell transplant can provide a cure for CGD.
 Deciding to treat with stem cell transplantation depends on a number of factors, including prognosis, donor availability and personal preference.